Save-All-The-Pets/dog_attributes/README.md

 ## Note on the code

-This code should be ready to use; however, if you don't have the fuzzing add-on `fuzzywuzzy` you can either run the `src/analysis-nofuzzy.py` file or install fuzzywuzzy by typing `pip install fuzzywuzzy[speedup]`.
-Note that it is not necessary to install it.
+This code should be ready to use; you can edit/run `analysis.py` from the `src` directory.
+In another file, I used the  fuzzing add-on `fuzzywuzzy`.
+You can run the `src/analysis-fuzzy.py` file, but you may need to install fuzzywuzzy by typing `pip install fuzzywuzzy[speedup]`.

 ## Sources